eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 })
 ```

-When we run the task for the first time, sbt evaluates `q1 + q2 + "!"`, but it'll also store `o1` into the CAS and calculate an `ActionValue`, which contains a list of `HashedVirtualFileRef`.
+When we run the task for the first time, sbt evaluates `q1 + q2 + "!"`, but it'll also store `o1` into the CAS and calculate an `ActionResult`, which contains a list of `HashedVirtualFileRef`.
 During the second run, `ActionCache.cache(...)` can materialize it into a physical file and return a `VirtualFile` for it.

 #### opting out of serialization